15 Facts About Sapphire Gemstones

 Blue Sapphire Gemstone

 In this blog article I am taking a quick look at some facts behind my favorite gemstone, the sapphire.
 There is a lot of history behind this colorful and valuable gemstone.
-To better understand the beauty of a sapphire let's take a look at its history, meaning and color options.
-Below is a list of interesting facts about sapphires.

 - A sapphire is both the modern and traditional birthstone for the month of September.